dasch-swiss/dsp-meta/docs/data/future-datamodel.md

     Could it be a string?
     Is "available" useful information?
     How do we ensure that either `available` or `url` is set?

+!!! answer
+    If we cannot upload the DMP or provide a reference to a published, then we don't need this.

 #### Publication